PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:09:00
+Last updated: 2024-04-02 18:09:34
-Random Quote: You cannot escape the responsibility of tomorrow by evading it today. - Abraham Lincoln
+Random Quote: The most certain sign of wisdom is cheerfulness. - Michel de Montaigne